rciminera/School_District_Analysis/README.md

   The change in 9th grade math and reading scores for Thomas High School only resulted in a change only to the 9th grade math   and reading scores overall.

-  New Math Scores by Grade:
   ![GitHubLogo](https://github.com/rciminera/School_District_Analysis/blob/main/Screen_Shots/NewMathScoresbyGrade.png)

-  New Reading Scores by Grade:
   ![GitHubLogo](https://github.com/rciminera/School_District_Analysis/blob/main/Screen_Shots/NewReadingScoresbyGrade.png)

 - Scores by School Spending